WoofThatByte/proxmox-setup/README.md

 # Proxmox VE
   <p align="left">
     The following steps guide you through the post installation of Proxmox VE.
-By this time I installed Proxmox 8.2, Kernel 6.8
+By this time I installed <code>Proxmox 8.2</code>, <code>Kernel 6.8</code>
   </p>
    <p align="left">
     <code>Plex</code> for me is running in an LXC in Docker together with other services like Tdarr that needs iGPU.
 I could not pass the iGPU to a VM by this time.
 I could only do it for the LXC.